RestorationsSOS.com - Fire and Water Damage Restoration

 Disinfect all cleaned surfaces with a bleach solution (1 cup of bleach in 1 gallon of water).
 Allow the solution to stay on the surface for at 10-15 minutes before rinsing with clear water.

-You may use different disinfectants such as alcohol and bleach.
+You may use different disinfectants such as alcohol and bleach, but do not use those two chemicals together.

 Dry Out